-Each of the 20 faculty and instructor participants in the program will receive $750.
-Each will receive a $250 special payment upon completion of Library-facilitated training in the use, adaptation, and distribution of open textbooks.
-Participants will receive the remaining $500 special payment upon completion and publication of the course redesign.
+Each of the 20 faculty and instructor participants in the program received $750.
+Each received a $250 special payment upon completion of Library-facilitated training in the use, adaptation, and distribution of open textbooks.
+Participants then received the remaining $500 special payment upon completion and publication of the course redesign.

-Participants will commit to using the course redesign or subsequent iterations, which incur no cost to students, for at least two years.
-They will also distribute Library-provided student surveys regarding student perceptions of open textbooks and will provide annual feedback regarding the course experience.
+Participants commited to using the course redesign or subsequent iterations, which incur no cost to students, for at least two years.
+They also distributed Library-provided student surveys regarding student perceptions of open textbooks and will provide annual feedback regarding the course experience.